FerretDB/FerretDB/website/docs/security/authentication.md

 `user1` is authenticated against its credential stored in `admin.system` database in the `users` collection.

 Before the first user is created in FerretDB, the credential passed in the MongoDB connection string is used to connect directly to the PostgreSQL backend via passthrough.
-For example, when `admin.system` database `users` collection is empty and a client connects as `mongodb://pguser1:pgpass1@ferretdb:27018/ferretdb?tls=true&authMechanism=PLAIN`, it uses `pguser1` to connect to the postgreSQL backend.
+For instance, when the `admin.system.users` collection is empty and a client connects as `mongodb://pguser1:pgpass1@ferretdb:27018/ferretdb?tls=true&authMechanism=PLAIN`, it uses `pguser1` to connect to the postgreSQL backend.
 The `PLAIN` mechanism is used for this case.